junxit/us-congress-code/title-16/chapter-1/sec-460d.md

 ### Effective Date of 1964 Amendment

-Amendment by Pub.
-L. 88–578 effective Jan.
-1, 1965, see section 1(a) of Pub.
-L. 88–578, set out in part as an Effective Date note under section 460l–4 of this title.
+Pub.
+L. 88–578, title I, § 1(a), Sept.
+3, 1964, 78 Stat.
+897, provided in part that: “This Act [amending this section, repealing former section 14 of this title, and amending provisions set out as a note under section 120 of Title 23, Highways] shall become effective on January 1, 1965.”

 ### Recreation Policy